jhbertra/training-day-1/README.md

 1. The ID of the transaction in which they were proposed.
 2. The index of the action within that transaction, starting from 0.

+Run `update-proposals.sh` to update the list of active governance actions in `proposals.json`.
-If you run `list-proposals.sh` you will see a list of all governance actions.
-Find theaction you want to vote for and take note of the fields in the `actionId` property (namely, `govActionIx` and `txId`).
+Open this file, find the action you want to vote for and take note of the fields in the `actionId` property (namely, `govActionIx` and `txId`).

 ### 3. Prepare the rationale for your vote.